themagicmarker/hello_world/README.md

 # hello_world
 Hello there!
-My name is the magic marker.
-And I make magic with marks.
+My name is magic marker.